Dr. Bruce Damer

 Dr. Damer is a follower of a scientific version of the philosophy of liminality occupying a liminal boundary between rational, reductionist, materialist approaches to reality but open to inspiration from alternative states of consciousness.
 He has built a practice of intentionally seeking visionary experiences through meditative states that can be grounded in scientific insights or guiding stories.
 He has refined this philosophy since childhood when he occupied himself entering imaginal worlds and expressing those worlds through his artwork.
 Dr. Damer is currently researching a book based on interviews with other practitioners of what he terms the "endo way", meaning insights sourced through endogenous methods who then pragmatically apply their insights to real world applications.

 Bruce Damer is married to Galen Brandt, a singer, musician, writer, and virtual reality performer and presenter of VR applications in medicine and psychology.
 Damer met her in 1996 in San Francisco when she attended his first conference on virtual worlds.
-The couple perform together at events mixing Brandt's song and storytelling from a female perspective with Damer's more masculine science and visionary fare.
+The couple perform together at events mixing Brandt's song and storytelling with Damer's science and visionary fare.

 Dr. Damer’s work has been covered in: The New York Times, Wall Street Journal, BBC World Service, San Jose Mercury News, Los Angeles Times, BoingBoing, Leonardo, CNNfn, CBS News, Space.com, MSNBC, CNET, Wired, Popular Science, Astrobiology.net, Discovery & History Channels, Christian Science Monitor, New Scientist, Suddeutchland Zeitung, Ars Electronica's CyberArts, Kybernetes, 3D Design, SIGGRAPH, COMDEX, InfoWorld, Knowledge Management, The Chronicle of Higher Education, ACM SIGCHI, Computer Graphics, CSCW, and elsewhere.
 Some of these are listed in media stories and in video and documentaries and in audio and interviews.